carlosplanchon/carlosplanchon/README.md

 ## Hi there 👋

-I’ll never forget the moment computers first gripped my imagination.
-It was 2005, and I was seven years old, sitting at my aunt’s computer, clumsily experimenting with PowerPoint.
+I'll never forget the moment computers first gripped my imagination.
+It was 2005, and I was seven years old, sitting at my aunt's computer, clumsily experimenting with PowerPoint.
 Suddenly, the program froze.
-Intrigued but unsure what to do, I called over my cousin Victoria, who declared with authority that a “virus” had infected the machine.
-My mind reeled: Could computers get “sick” like people?
+Intrigued but unsure what to do, I called over my cousin Victoria, who declared with authority that a virus had infected the machine.
+My mind reeled: Could computers get sick like people?

-She explained, in the dramatic way only a teenager could, that these “viruses” were tools of "shadowy hackers" digital criminals who could even rob banks!.
+She explained, in the dramatic way only a teenager could, that these viruses were tools of "shadowy hackers" digital criminals who could even rob banks!.
 To my young self, this was earth-shattering.
 How could lines of code do that?
 How could a machine, this box of buttons and beeps, hold such power or vulnerability?
 That day sparked a lifelong obsession.

 A few years later, in 2008, I wrote my first lines of code...

-Today, I build as my job - and still as a hobby - blending innovative tools and techniques with relentless experimentation.
+Today, I build as my job (and still as a hobby) blending innovative tools and techniques with relentless experimentation.

 🚣🚣 I also row and fly 😂 🛩️🛩️